dontloseyourheadsu/TaskManagement/README.md

 - Prioritize tasks (High, Medium, Low)
 - Set due dates for tasks
 - Mark tasks as completed
-- Filter tasks by category
+- Filter tasks by category and priority
 - Search tasks by title or description
 - AI-powered automatic categorization of tasks
+- Responsive design for desktop and mobile usage

 ## Technology Stack